daaspraveen/daaspraveen/README.md

 ---
     🔭 I’m currently working on

-Marvel Universe API - A personal API for managing Marvel movies and series with detailed timelines and media releases.
+Marvel Univ Full-Stack - A personal API for managing Marvel movies and series with detailed timelines and media releases.

 ---

     🌱 I’m currently learning

-Advanced React, Node.js, Express, MongoDB, Next.js, and Full-Stack Development concepts.
+Advanced React, Next.js, Redux and Creative UI concepts.

 ---

     👯 I’m looking to collaborate on

-MERN Stack Projects - If you are working on a full-stack project and need a reliable developer, let’s collaborate!
+MERN Full-Stack Projects - If you are working on a full-stack project and need a reliable developer, let’s collaborate!

 ---

     🤝 I’m looking for help with **JavaScript Frameworks & Libraries

-React, Vue, GSAP, or any cool frameworks to enhance web development.
+Three JS, Next JS or any cool frameworks to enhance web development.

 ---